Keri nu Shaak | Gujarati Style Mango Curry

 - Add the red chilli powder, dhana jiru and the grated jaggery.
 Its best to taste the curry at this point so you get an idea how much jaggery you will need.

 - Cover the pan and let the curry cook till the jaggery melts and the gravy is thick.
-Some of the cooked mango pulp will come off the skin to make the gravy thick.
+Some of the cooked mango pulp will become mushy.
+If it doesn't mash a few pieces with the back of the spoon.
+This will help the curry to become a bit thick.

-- Add chopped coriander or mint and serve with hot parathas or khichdi.
+- Add chopped coriander and serve with hot parathas or khichdi.

 - The more sour the mango, the more jaggery (gur) you will need.That is why I prefer to use slightly ripe mango so I don’t need to use too much jaggery.
 For this recipe I used only ¼ cup.